MTTGIT19/ClassiPY/README.md

 # ClassiPY Images
-Automatic Image labeler. *Automagically* adds the following to ALL images in a folder.
+Automatic Image labeler (for .JPG, .PNG, & .JPEG). *Automagically* adds the following to ALL images in a folder:
 - A classification banner.
 - The corresponding classification to the file name.
-- A small black border to the image.<br>
+- A small black border to the image.
-- The labeled images are then all dumped into a folder on the desktop.
-Works on .JPG and .PNG and .JPEG
+- [Optionally] The labeled images are all placed in a separate folder.

 ## :one: Installation
 [Linux Requirements]